jtreeves/standup-generator/README.md

 Replace the inner string with the exact path to the directory you plan to use to store your standups.

 You can execute this command multiple times to reset the directory for your standups.
 For instance, after completing a project but before starting another, you would want to reset the directory to the directory for the new project.
 Each time you execute the command, three new functions will be added to the bottom of your zsh or bash config file.
 As a result, if you generate aliases on five different occassions, your zsh or bash config file will now have 15 different functions at the end of its file.
 Later commands always override earlier, identical commands, so this won't affect its ability to operate.
 However, feel free to delete older instances of the shortcuts as you see fit.
+Always make sure the directory you select will only contain standup files.

 #### `csu`